 We have given world premiere performances of at least 12 new works by contemporary composers of every generation.

-We support the professional development of talented new musicians through its learning and performance collaboration with Chetham’s School of Music, and trainee music teachers via our Manchester Metropolitan University ‘Orchestra in Residence’ status.
+We support the professional development of talented new musicians through our learning and performance collaboration with Chetham’s School of Music, and trainee music teachers via our Manchester Metropolitan University ‘Orchestra in Residence’ status.